codescalersinternships/Coreutils-SalmaElsoly/README.md

 ### 8. Yes
 `./yes <string>`
-* Repeatedly outputs the specified string, or "yes" if no string is specified.
+* Repeatedly outputs the specified string, or "y" if no string is specified.

 ### 9. False
 `./false`